Quick NWS facts

 What are the current treatment options for infested animals?

-Treatment is primarily mechanical removal of larvae coupled with wound debridement, topical care, and systemic support.
-In 2025, the FDA issued emergency use authorizations (EUAs) allowing lotilaner (Credelio) for dogs and lotilaner chewables (Credelio CAT) for cats as therapeutic options under EUA conditions; follow FDA EUA and local regulatory guidance when using these products for NWS.
-Also use standard wound care, antibiotics if indicated, and re-examine lesions within 24–48 hours to ensure no live larvae remain.5-7
+Treatment is primarily the mechanical removal of larvae coupled with wound debridement, topical care, and systemic support.
+In 2025, the FDA issued emergency use authorizations (EUAs) allowing lotilaner (Credelio) for dogs and lotilaner chewable tablets (Credelio Cat) for cats as therapeutic options under EUA conditions; follow FDA EUA and local regulatory guidance when using these products for NWS.
+Also use standard wound care, antibiotics if indicated, and reexamine lesions within 24 to 48 hours to ensure no live larvae remain.5-7

-Read more about treatment and EUAs: FDA grants EUA for lotilaner in dogs and Antiparasitic receives FDA emergency authorization to treat NWS in cats
+Read more about treatment and EUAs: FDA grants emergency use authorization for lotilaner to treat New World screwworm in dogs and Antiparasitic receives FDA emergency authorization to treat New World screwworm in cats

-What should I tell clients for prevention and protection of pets and livestock?
+What should I tell clients about prevention and protection of pets and livestock?

 Advise owners to promptly treat and protect open wounds, practice routine wound checks, and keep companion animals on year-round effective parasiticides when risk is high.
-Christopher Lee, DVM, MPH, DACVPM, DACVM (Parasitology); Cert: FFC, CFV, RECOVER-ALS, has recommended isoxazoline-class products as one protective measure to kill larvae acquired by pets.
+Christopher Lee, DVM, MPH, DACVPM, DACVM (Parasitology), has recommended isoxazoline class products as one protective measure to kill larvae acquired by pets.
 For livestock, emphasize wound management, good husbandry, minimizing fly attraction, and rapid reporting of suspicious cases.8

-Watch now to learn more about client education and prevention: Vet Watch: do you have normalcy bias?
+Watch now to learn more about client education and prevention: Vet Watch update: Do you have normalcy bias?

 What should clinics do to prepare?

-According to APHIS, update your clinic’s wound-management protocols and specimen submission checklists, brief staff on identification and personal protective equipment (PPE) for handling larvae, and have contact info for your state animal health official and APHIS accessible.
+According to APHIS, update your clinic’s wound management protocols and specimen submission checklists, brief staff on identification and personal protective equipment for handling larvae, and have contact info for your state animal health official and APHIS accessible.
 Consider stockpiling recommended topical/systemic wound care products and have an isolation/quarantine plan for affected patients.
-Also review recorded USDA/CDC webinars for staff training.4
+Additionally, review recorded USDA/CDC webinars for staff training.4

 According to the CDC, human infestations are uncommon but possible.
 Clinicians should counsel clients that NWS can rarely infest humans when there are exposed wounds or mucosal lesions.
 If there is potential human exposure, notify public health authorities and follow CDC clinical guidance.
 Collaboration between veterinary and public health agencies is a core part of the federal response.9